scrabbletank/farhome-rules/rulesdoc.md

 ### Short Rests

-Short rests require an hour of uninterrupted rest to complete.
-During a short rest you may spend any number of healing surges to restore lost wounds.
+Short rests require 30 minutes of uninterrupted rest.
+During a short rest, you may spend any number of healing surges to restore lost wounds.
 You regain mana equal to half your character's level, rounded up, with a minimum of 1.
-You only get the benefits of a short rest if you are able to complete it.
-Taking other actions, such as brewing a potion, breaks your rest.
+You only receive the benefits of a short rest if you complete it without interruption.
+Taking other actions, such as brewing a potion, interrupts your rest.
+Characters can benefit from a maximum of 2 short rests before needing a long rest.

 ### Long Rests

-Long rests require 8 hours of rest with at most 2 hours of non-strenuous activity, such as keeping watch, preparing spells, or brewing potions.
-You automatically recover 3 healing surges over a long rest, and you may spend any number of healing surges to restore wounds.
-You regain mana equal to 3 + your character's level, recover 1 point of exhaustion, and end the effect of one minor injury.
-If you go more than 24 hours without taking a long rest you must make an exhaustion roll against 2 bad dice and 1 terrible die.
-You make this check every 24 hours without a long rest.
+During a long rest, you need 8 hours of uninterrupted rest, allowing for up to 2 hours of non-strenuous activity such as standing watch, preparing spells, or brewing potions.
+You automatically recover 3 healing surges and may spend any number of them to restore wounds.
+Additionally, you regain mana equal to 3 + your character's level, recover from 1 level of exhaustion, and heal one minor injury.
+If you go more than 24 hours without a long rest, you must make an exhaustion challenge against 2 bad dice and 1 terrible die.
+This challenge recurs every subsequent 24-hour period without a long rest.

-When taking a long rest in the wilderness you must light a fire and make camp to gain the full benefits.
-To start a fire, make an average difficulty survival check.
-Depending on your location this roll may be easier or harder.
-On failure, instead of the normal benefits you regain 1 healing surge and restore mana equal to half your character's level.
-You may still spend any number of healing surges during this rest.
+When taking a long rest in the wilderness, you must light a fire and make camp to gain the full benefits.
+Starting a fire requires a survival challenge, the difficulty of which depends on your surroundings.
+On failure, instead of the usual benefits, you regain 1 healing surge and restore mana equal to half your character's level.
+You can still use any number of healing surges during this rest.

 ### Exhaustion
-All adventurers need to rest from time to time, trying to do too much in a day can leave you exhausted.
-You can gain exhaustion from many situations, from travelling too long, not taking rests, spells, or abilities.
-You lose a level of exhaustion after every long rest.
+All adventurers need to rest from time to time; trying to accomplish too much in a day can leave you exhausted.
+Exhaustion can result from various situations such as prolonged travel, neglecting rests, or using spells and abilities excessively.
+You reduce one level of exhaustion after every long rest.

-Exhaustion causes incredible strain on a creature, going beyond simply being tired.
-Exhausted creatures are incapable of reaching their full potential, and are much more likely to succumb to their injuries.
-Each level of Exhaustion decreases your max wounds and reduces the successes in every roll you make, except with defense rolls.
-Creatures that have their max wounds reduced to 0 from exhaustion die outright, their bodies pushed beyond the limit they can take.
+Exhaustion imposes significant strain on a creature, far beyond mere fatigue.
+Exhausted creatures are unable to perform at their peak, making them more vulnerable.
+Each level of exhaustion decreases your maximum wounds and reduces the successes of every roll you make, except for defense rolls.
+Creatures whose maximum wounds are reduced to 0 from exhaustion die instantly, their bodies pushed beyond their limits.
 Similarly, any creature that reaches 6 levels of exhaustion dies regardless of remaining wounds.

 ##### Exhaustion Levels
 | Level | Roll Penalty | Max Wounds | Sprint |